June 19, 2019

 "We meet patients when they're at their sickest and most vulnerable," Anderson says.
 "It can be a chaotic and scary time, and we strive to be the familiar face, the constant, in a complex process that involves many providers.
 Bert, with Cathy always by his side, is absolutely a fighter."

-According to cardiothoracic surgeon Travis Abicht, MD, who performed Bert's heart transplant, "Without a doubt, the team was the key to Bert's recovery.
+According to the cardiothoracic surgeon who performed Bert's heart transplant, "Without a doubt, the team was the key to Bert's recovery.
 We have worked extremely hard to form the best possible team, and the result is care that is second to none.
 Doing our best to ensure patients' success is what we're here for."

 Care close to home

-"The relationships we have with doctors like Dr. Joliff ensure patients have access to high-quality services closer to home," Dr. Abicht says.
+"The relationships we have with doctors like Dr. Joliff ensure patients have access to high-quality services closer to home," the surgeon says.
 "They can see a local expert whenever possible, yet have ready access to specialty care available only at a large, academic medical center.
 They can count on our collaboration to help them achieve the best outcomes."

 "When Mr. Carlson returned to see me after his transplant, I saw a complete transformation," adds Dr. Joliff.
 "A patient who was slowly dying now had a new lease on life.
 His turnaround was one of the best I've seen in 25 years of practice.
 We all thank the dedicated team of nurses, staff and providers that make it possible to provide hope and health to the patients of our region."